 - where the detention of the claimant is in an institution for the treatment of mental and infectious diseases OR

 - if the claimant was in receipt of injury benefit immediately before being detained

-(ii) increase for a qualified adult is payable if s/he is detained on charge of a criminal offence and the charge is subsequently withdrawn or the qualified adult is acquitted of the offence
+- increase for a qualified adult is payable if they are detained on charge of a criminal offence and the charge is subsequently withdrawn or the qualified adult is acquitted of the offence

 Where a payment is due to a person who is in prison or legal custody, the payment may be made to a person appointed by the Minister to receive it on behalf of the claimant or payment may be suspended until the claimant's release.
 If the latter, the provision regarding payment having to be obtained within 6 months of the date due will not apply.